***NOW CORRECT AND UP-TO-DATE FOR 2017-18*** [LAST UPDATED 16/10/2017]

-Method of assessment:Two x 2,500-word essays plus a 2 hour examination.
-Note please that the first essay will be due in week ten of the first semester; students should make their plans accordingly.
+Deadlines will confirmed on your personal tabula, but note please that the first essay will be due in week ten of the first term; students should make their plans accordingly.

 Information on the submission of essays can be found here.

 You will be placed in one of the following groups